Deep-MI/FastSurfer/README.md

 ![](/images/teaser.png)

 ## Usage
-There are three ways to run FastSurfer - (a) as a native install, (b) using Docker, (c) using Singularity
+There are three ways to run FastSurfer - (a) using Docker, (b) using Singularity, (c) as a native install,

-(a) For a __native install__ on a modern linux (e.g. Ubuntu 18.04 or Centos 7, or higher), download this github repository (use git clone or download as zip and unpack) for the necessary source code and python scripts.
-You also need to have the necessary Python 3 libraries installed (see __requirements.txt__) as well as bash-4.0 or higher (when using pip, upgrade pip first as older versions will fail).
-This is already enough to generate the whole-brain segmentation using FastSurferCNN (see the README.md in the FastSurferCNN directory for the exact commands).
-In order to run the whole FastSurfer pipeline locally on your machine, a working version of __FreeSurfer__ (v6.0, https://surfer.nmr.mgh.harvard.edu/fswiki/rel6downloads) is needed (specifically to run recon-surf).
-See [Example 1](#example-1:-fastSurfer-on-subject1) and [Example 2](#example-2:-fastSurfer-on-multiple-subjects-(parallel-processing)) for an illustration of the commands to run the entire FastSurfer pipeline (FastSurferCNN + recon-surf) natively.

-(b) For a __docker version__, simply use the provided Dockerfiles in our Docker directory to build your image (see the README.md in the Docker directory).
+(a) For a __docker version__, simply pull our official images from [Dockerhub] (https://hub.docker.com/r/deepmi/fastsurfer) or use the provided Dockerfiles in our Docker directory to build your image (see the README.md in the Docker directory).
 No other local installations are needed (FreeSurfer and everything else will be included, you only need to provide a [FreeSurfer license file](https://surfer.nmr.mgh.harvard.edu/fswiki/License)).
-We will also make a Docker image available on Dockerhub in the near future (probably with the official release of version 1.0, the current release is beta).
 See [Example 3](#example-3:-fastSurfer-inside-docker) for an example how to run FastSurfer inside a Docker container.
 Mac users need to increase docker memory to 10 GB by overwriting the settings under Docker Desktop --> Preferences --> Resources --> Advanced (slide the bar under Memory to 10 GB; see: [docker for mac](https://docs.docker.com/docker-for-mac/) for details).

-(c) For a __singularity version__, use the desired Docker image to build the corresponding Singularity image (see the README.md in the Singularity directory for directions on building from Docker).
+(b) For a __singularity version__, use the desired Docker image to build the corresponding Singularity image (see the README.md in the Singularity directory for directions on building from Docker).
 Note that the `--gpus all` argument from Docker is replaced with `--nv` when running in Singularity, along with other arguments shown in the example command below (see [Example 4](#example-4:-fastSurfer-inside-singularity)).

+(c) For a __native install__ on a modern linux (we tested Ubuntu 20.04), download this github repository (use git clone or download as zip and unpack) for the necessary source code and python scripts.
+You also need to have the necessary Python 3 libraries installed (see __requirements.txt__) as well as bash-4.0 or higher (when using pip, upgrade pip first as older versions will fail).
+This is already enough to generate the whole-brain segmentation using FastSurferCNN (see the README.md in the FastSurferCNN directory for the exact commands).
+In order to run the whole FastSurfer pipeline (for surface creation etc.) locally on your machine, a working version of __FreeSurfer__ (v7.2, [https://surfer.nmr.mgh.harvard.edu/fswiki/rel7downloads](https://surfer.nmr.mgh.harvard.edu/fswiki/rel7downloads)) is required to be pre-installed and sourced.
+See [Example 1](#example-1:-fastSurfer-on-subject1) and [Example 2](#example-2:-fastSurfer-on-multiple-subjects-(parallel-processing)) for an illustration of the commands to run the entire FastSurfer pipeline (FastSurferCNN + recon-surf) natively.

 The main script called __run_fastsurfer.sh__ can be used to run both FastSurferCNN and recon-surf sequentially on a given subject.
 There are several options which can be selected and set via the command line.
 List them by running the following command: